 iPhone 6/6 Plus Fails To Lure Android Users:

 But the survey also points out that compared to the 23% Android users that migrated to the iPhone within 30 days since the launch of iPhone 5S/5C last year, this year only a 12% of former Android users have chosen the iPhone devices.
-The figures seem contrary to the earlier study report which indicated that 35% of Android users were willing to ditch the OS in favor of new iPhone 6 devices.
+The figures seem contrary to the earlier study report which indicated that 35% of Android users were willing to ditch the OS in favour of new iPhone 6 devices.

-What is more interesting here is that most of these Android-migrtaed iPhone users relatively bought more expensive iPhone 6 and iPhone 6 Plus in September as compare to the last year.
+What is more interesting here is that most of these Android-migrated iPhone users relatively bought more expensive iPhone 6 and iPhone 6 Plus in September as compared to the last year.
 While iPhone 6 remains the most preferred choice among all Android-migrated users, 85% of all Android-migrated iPhone users selected iPhone 6 or iPhone 6 Plus as compared to mere 15% who bought earlier versions of iPhone – iPhone 5C and iPhone 4S.

 The reasons can be the attributed to the infamous Bendgate issue with the iPhone 6 Plus.
 The device reportedly faced some unwanted bending when subjected to pressure, e.g. prolonged exposure in the back pockets.
 Though Apple acknowledged that the issue was very rare and their devices have undergone rigorous testing the arch rival Samsung grabbed the opportunity and swiftly came out with a video of their Galaxy Note 4 acing the “gluteus maximus” test.
 The video became viral among the Android lover community.